Meet Speck on the Globe

 “You would be sitting in the back of the car asking where we were going next and your sister would be asking when we would be going home.”
 My mother’s classic tale explaining my constant on-the-go attitude.
 My Great Aunt Lucy would say it’s a characteristic shared by my mother’s side of the family.
 “If you ask a Ferrone to go out even to just watch water float under a bridge, they’ll say, let me go grab my purse.”
 My need for new explorations and adventures seemed to come from before birth and it was insatiable.

 After college I graduated from Pennsylvania State University with a BA in Journalism and French and I thought for sure in a few years I’d be living in Paris working as a writer.
 Ah, the dreams of a twenty something creative.
 I followed my heart in another direction however, and moved to Philadelphia instead.
-After an unexpected break-up and eight years working in medical administration I made a choice to follow my gut this time and I headed back to my family.
+After an unexpected break-up and eight years working in medical administration I made a choice to follow my gut this time, and I headed back to my family.

-My father at the time was diagnosed with leukemia and having traveled for months back and forth each weekend by bus to see him I knew it was time to go be with my family when it really mattered.
+My father at the time was diagnosed with leukemia and having traveled for months back and forth each weekend by bus to see him, I knew it was time to go be with my family when it really mattered.
 It wasn’t until my dad went into remission that I realized I was so wrapped up in focusing on my family and my dad’s cancer that I didn’t have a clue what my next move was.
-Hitting the pause button for him forced me to reevaluate what was important in my own life and in doing so it enabled me to take steps towards realizing goals I wanted to achieve for myself.
-Shortly after this I was having a conversation with a friend who had been inviting me to Thailand for years and we talked about how now was no better time to celebrate life and new beginnings than heading over to Asia.
+Hitting the pause button for him forced me to reevaluate what was important in my own life, and in doing so it enabled me to take steps towards realizing goals I wanted to achieve for myself.
+Shortly after this I was having a conversation with a friend who had been inviting me to Thailand for years.
+We talked about how now was no better time to celebrate life and new beginnings than heading over to Asia.
 I hung up the phone and immediately booked my ticket to Bangkok starting what has now been a nearly five year nomadic journey.